watchfire init

 |---|---|---|

-| Project definition | A description of your project for the AI agent | Empty |
+| Project definition | A description of your project used as context for every agent session | Empty |

 | Auto-merge | Automatically merge completed task branches | true |